 1. Examine your state of awareness.

+Do you actually want to stop making bad decisions?
 Before you can make a change you first must be able to see how your thoughts are limiting you, and causing problems.
 When someone is truly self-aware they can tell you how they are feeling, what assumptions they’re making, what expectations they have, and how their core beliefs are being affected.
 Knowing these elements takes honesty.

 When we face our own fears with honesty, we find our greatest genius.
 By getting to know what you’re feeling, what assumptions you have, what you expect and what are your core beliefs you are increasing self-awareness.
 The more honest you are with yourself the more your self-created illusions will collapse, giving you the ability to make choices with clarity.